 Mankind’s earliest family structure

 The hunter-gatherer band was certainly a community, though usually a small one.
-It would typically be composed of fewer than 100 individuals of both sexes and a wide range of ages.
+It would typically be composed of fewer than one hundred individuals of both sexes and a wide range of ages.
 It would roam the countryside in search of small to medium game, typically hunted by the adult males, and very small game, insects and edible plants, typically gathered by females and children.
-This was the most significant division of labor, producing in some ways separate environments and subcultures for men and women.
+This was the most significant division of labour, producing in some ways separate environments and subcultures for men and women.
 Men might hunt individually or in groups.
 But when they cooperated, leadership was not based on official rank, but rather on one hunter proposing a group hunt and recruiting others to follow him.
 None were compelled to follow, however, and different hunts might have different leaders based on the relative charisma of different individuals at different times.
 Women needed even less coordination.
 With them leadership would be more a matter of the wiser or more skilled giving advice as the need arose.

-Evidence suggests that there were few if any persons we today would call “old” (over 50 years).
+Evidence suggests that there were few if any persons we today would call “old” (over fifty years).
 Care of children was primarily the job of each child’s biological mother, but all children were nurtured to some extent by all adults, especially the women.
 For most of humanity’s existence the notion of fatherhood was non-existent, as the relationship between sex and pregnancy wasn’t known.
 It is impossible to say when this discovery was made, but even after the notion of paternity was established there was a tendency for a child’s kinship to be traced primarily or only through its mother as the biological father’s identity was still doubtful.
 However, at any one time, a child’s mother might have a special adult male friend within the band who had regular sex with her and who shared food with her and any small children she might have.
 This man’s association with the mother would benefit her younger children, though he may not have been their biological parent.
 These smaller groups of individuals would be roughly approximate to the modern notion of “households.”
-Each child would almost certainly know who was its mother, thus also who were its mother’s other children, thus also who (on its mother’s side) were its aunts, uncles, etc. If these persons were nearby, a certain affinity between such blood kinsmen would exist.
+Each child would almost certainly know who was its mother, thus also who were its mother’s other children, thus also who (on its mother’s side) were its aunts, uncles, etcetera.
+If these persons were nearby, a certain affinity between such blood kinsmen would exist.
 Most of the adults would have been raised together and would to a large extent be raising their own children together.

 However, blood kin (on the mother’s side), while known, might not stay with the band.
 During most of the period when humans organised only as hunter-gatherer bands, humanity had not yet filled up the available habitable space.
 The total number of humans on earth rose extremely slowly.
 Great risk from disease or animal attack kept most children from reaching adulthood.
 Many women died in childbirth.
 Men could be injured in confrontations with animals.
 Getting enough food was not the biggest problem.
 But there would be times when the food in some specific area might be a little thin, motivating the band to split into two or more groups and go separate ways.
 None were likely to starve, but individuals might lose contact with relatives.
 Loss of a group member might also occur when different bands met.
 Ordinarily they could afford a reasonable degree of cordiality.
 And as they went their separate ways, each band might lose a few members to the other.
 Sometimes, but not always, this would involve fresh sexual relationships, thus diversifying the gene pools of each group as is the case with great apes to this day.